1908 New York to Paris Race: The 1908 New York to Paris Race

 The race commenced in Times Square on February 12, 1908.
 Six cars representing four nations were at the starting line for what would become a 169-day ordeal (making it, in terms of time taken, still the longest motorsport event ever held).
 The nations represented in the race were Germany, France, Italy, and the United States.
-Three of the teams (De Dion-Bouton, Motobloc, and Sizaire-Naudin) represented France, while Germany, Italy and the US were represented by a Protos, a Zust, and a Thomas Flyer, respectively.
+Three of the competitors (De Dion-Bouton, Motobloc, and Sizaire-Naudin) represented France, while Germany, Italy, and the US were represented by a Protos, a Zust, and a Thomas, respectively.
 At 11:15 AM, a gunshot signaled the start of the race.
 Ahead of the competitors were very few paved roads, and in many parts of the world no roads at all.
 Often, the teams resorted to straddling locomotive rails with their cars riding tie to tie on balloon tires for hundreds of miles when no roads could be found.

-The American Thomas Flyer was in the lead after crossing the United States and arriving in San Francisco in 41 days, 8 hours, and 15 minutes.
+The American Thomas Flyer was in the lead at the end of the United States leg, arriving in San Francisco in 41 days, 8 hours, and 15 minutes.
 It was the first crossing of the US by an automobile in winter.

 The route then took them to Valdez, Alaska, by ship.
-The Thomas Flyer crew found impossible conditions in Alaska and the race was rerouted across the Pacific by steamer to Japan where the Americans made their way across to the Sea of Japan.
-Then it was on to Vladivostok, Siberia, by ship to begin crossing the continents of Asia and Europe.
-Only three of the competitors made it past Vladivostok: the Protos, the Züst, and the Thomas Flyer.
+The Thomas crew found impossible conditions in Alaska and the race was rerouted across the Pacific by steamer to Japan where the Americans made their way across to the Sea of Japan.
+The race then went on to Vladivostok, Siberia, by ship, to begin crossing the continents of Asia and Europe.
+Only three of the competitors made it past Vladivostok: the Protos, the Züst, and the Thomas.